zihaozou/Delta/README.md

 }
 ```

 6, after executing the program, check your flash space using programmer tool (I use SEGGER flash, but it can be different based on your platform). export the target file (if you use mode 1, the target file will be decoded at the "DEFAULT_UPDATED_DATA_POSITION", else if you use mode 2 or 3, you will find your target file at the location of your original source file).
+Use file comparison tool to check the result.

 **************************************************************

 In order to implement a complete functionalities of a software upgrader.
 Some other features not included in my code, but you need to do it yourself, are: 1, a bootloader program.
 2, a IAP program that integrate my decoder functionality.

-## OPEN SOURCE SOFTWARE INCLUDED IN MY CODE
+## OPEN SOURCE SOFTWARE USAGE

 [mattsta/crcspeed: This make CRC be fast.
 Included implementations: CRC-64-Jones and CRC-16-CCITT (github.com)](https://github.com/mattsta/crcspeed)